Ogmios: Other possible attestations

-The onomastic evidence is also quite limited.
+Evidence for Ogmios from proper names has been proposed, but this evidence is quite limited and late.
 A 4th-century CE inscription on a vase found in Kent gives the female personal name Ocmia, which was interpreted by Anne Ross as a female form of Ogmios.
 The Frankish personal name Ogmireectherius, recorded in the 7th century CE, was given a Celtic etymology by Alfred Holder, who thought the first half of the name incorporated the theonym Ogmios, though Christian-Joseph Guyonvarc'h has given a Germanic etymology without reference to the theonym.